 Read related feature: Complete Guide to Eating and Drinking in Paris

 This overlooked little collection offers a fascinating glimpse into the history of winemaking.
 Some 200 artefacts tell the story of vintnering, and you can also enjoy tasting different varieties of wine in the cellar.
 Nestled within the museum's underground limestone passages, some of these date to the medieval period and were formerly occupied by wine-making monks!

 Read related: Weird and Quirky Museums in Paris

 Vendanges de Montmartre: The City's Cheerful Wine Harvest

 There are many companies offering fun and educational wine tastings to tourists and visitors, and some are better (and more reasonably priced) than others.
-I've left it to the experts over at Paris by Mouth for their verdict on the best among these, but our own intrepid Contributor Colette Davidson also recently attended a tasting at a newly opened company, and reports back (see below).
+We've left it to the experts over at Paris by Mouth for their verdict on the best among these, but you can also browse TripAdvisor for trusted, objective reviews from fellow travellers.
 Why not spend an afternoon chilling out in one of these cozy caves and learning about the difference between mineral or oaky notes?

 Along with the annual Vendanges de Montmartre event, autumn is also time to taste the young, fresh, naive red known as Beaujolais nouveau.
 Many bars and restaurants around town serve the current year's version, sometimes straight from the barrel along with cheese and other dishes, making for a festive night out.
 Half the fun?
 Tasting the latest incarnation of the Beaujolais and reaching a verdict: is it good this year, or lousy?
 It's anyone's guess.
 Word of warning, however: it may be a light wine, but it can get to your head faster than you can say "Encore un verre, s'il vous plait!"
 (Another glass, please!)